 Choose a well-fitted blouse or shirt that isn’t too big and won’t look bulky underneath your suit.
 Steer clear of sheer and transparent fabrics when following a business formal dress code.
 A fitted cotton shirt or a blouse made of quality micro-fiber blends are great alternatives.
 If your blouse is made of thin material, wear a tank top underneath to keep it looking professional.
 While you can never go wrong with a crisp, white button-up shirt, don’t feel restricted.
 Stripes, printed tops, and bold colors can look great for a fashionable Business Formal look.

 How to Avoid Classic Business Wear Mistakes

-It's sometimes difficult to know what to wear to different corporate businesses, and what not to wear.
-There are some tips that will help you with what's appropriate and what you should leave at home/for the weekend.
-To help avoid embarrassment at work, we have put together a list on how to avoid classic business wear mistakes:
+It's sometimes difficult to know what to wear to different corporate businesses, and what NOT to wear.
+Some tips will help you with what's appropriate and what you should leave at home/for the weekend.
+To help avoid embarrassment at work, we have put together a list of how to avoid classic business wear mistakes:

 Remember who you work with

 More often than not, we forget to consider who we work with: you have to remember to dress for the company you're working for.
 What is the dress code?
 Is it casual or business corporate?
 Who are your bosses and colleagues?
 What works in one office, may not work in another workplace.
 If you're working in a corporate environment, make sure to wear a business suit (pantsuit or skirt suit depending on the corporate culture).
 On the other hand, if blazers are not your thing, make sure to have a good pair of businesswomen pants.
 Therefore it's important to modify your clothing to fit the company culture.

 When it's time to buy new business wear, a lot of women tend to head to the same store as each other.
 This is boring both for yourself and for your environment, as clothes are the same as everyone else.